honeymustard/imdb-plus/README.md

 The program will then need to be patched manually.
 Therefore, some current features might be omitted from future versions without notice.

+* 30/09/14: Program now uses libcsv for parsing lists, should be more stable.
 * 29/09/14: Ratings must now be exported from your IMDb account and imported manually.

 ## Compilation instructions